kleinfreund/vue-accessible-color-picker/README.md

   For fine-tuning the saturation and lightness/value, a slice of the HSV cylinder for the currently selected hue is shown.

   The HSV cylinder is more convenient for this task as it shows a color at 100% saturation and 100% value in the top right corner (i.e. one can drag the color space thumb into the corner as a quasi shortcut).
-The HSL cylinder’s slice has the this colors at the halfway point of the Y axis (i.e. at 50% lightness) which isn’t easy to hit.
+The HSL cylinder’s slice has this color at the halfway point of the Y axis (i.e. at 50% lightness) which isn’t easy to select.

 - **Hue slider**: